Lesson 5: Musical Intervals

 The Intervals Have Concrete Measurements

 Any note can be followed by playing an interval note above it (or below it, but let’s move in one direction here in order to learn).
-For example, if you play a “C” note and follow it with a “G” note, then you are playing the fifth interval above “C” (again, refer to the chart).
-Also, if you play a “D” note, then follow it with an “A”, you are playing the fifth interval above “D”.
-The distance between a “C” and a “G” is the same as the distance between a “D” and an “A”.
+For example, if you play a “C” note and follow it with a “G” note, then you are playing a perfect fifth interval (again, refer to the chart).
+But also, if you play a “D” note, then follow it with an “A”, you are playing a perfect fifth interval, because the musical distance between a “C” and a “G” is the same as the musical distance between a “D” and an “A”.
+That is a distance, or interval, of seven semi-tones which is the interval of a perfect fifth.

 We have seen that the interval names correspond with the degrees of the major scale, but what is important are the actual distances between notes.
 Intervals are not tied to the musical key, but rather to any starting note.
 The starting note (root) of an interval doesn’t have to be the root of whatever key you are playing.
 It could be any note, and what matters is the distance between musical notes here.